tai271828/solvcon-gce/README.md

 The script will create a bucket based on the project ID (`gs://<project_id>-conda-packages/`).
 Before executing the above command, you need to create the bucket yourself.Please note that the bucket should be created in the same zone that the `solvcon-gce` tools assume, otherwise additional charges may incur.
 For now it is `asia-east1`.

-You can use [Google Compute Platform Console](https://console.cloud.google.com) to create the bucket or the following command:
+You can use [Google Compute Platform Console](https://console.cloud.google.com) or the following command to create the bucket:

 ```bash
 $ gsutil mb -c standard -l asia-east1 gs://<bucket-name>